bitly/dablooms/README.md

     1 - 𝚺(1 - P0 * r^i) where r is chosen as 0 < r < 1

-Since size is simply a function of an error probability and capacity, any array of growth functions can be applied to scale the size of the bloom filter as necessary.
+Since size is simply a function of an error probability and capacity, any array of growth functions can be applied to scale the size of the Bloom filter as necessary.
 We found it sufficient to pick .9 for `r`.

 ## Problems with Mixing Scalable and Counting Bloom Filters
-Scalable bloom filters do not allow for the removal of elements from the filter.
+Scalable Bloom filters do not allow for the removal of elements from the filter.
-In addition, simply converting each bloom filter in a scalable bloom filter into a counting filter also poses problems.
-Since an element can be in any filter, and bloom filters inherently allow for false positives, a given element may appear to be in two or more filters.
+In addition, simply converting each Bloom filter in a scalable Bloom filter into a counting filter also poses problems.
+Since an element can be in any filter, and Bloom filters inherently allow for false positives, a given element may appear to be in two or more filters.
 If an element is inadvertently removed from a filter which did not contain it, it would introduce the possibility of **false negatives**.

 If however, an element can be removed from the correct filter, it maintains the integrity of said filter, i.e. prevents the possibility of false negatives.
-Thus, a scaling, counting, bloom filter is possible if upon additions and deletions one can correctly decide which bloom filter contains the element.
+Thus, a scaling, counting, Bloom filter is possible if upon additions and deletions one can correctly decide which Bloom filter contains the element.

-There are several advantages to using a bloom filter.
-A bloom filter gives the application cheap, memory efficient set operations, with no actual data stored about the given element.
-Rather, bloom filters allow the application to test, with some given error probability, the membership of an item.
-This leads to the conclusion that the majority of operations performed on bloom filters are the queries of membership, rather than the addition and removal of elements.
-Thus, for a scaling, counting, bloom filter, we can optimize for membership queries at the expense of additions and removals.
-This expense comes not in performance, but in the addition of more metadata concerning an element and its relation to the bloom filter.
-With the addition of some sort of identification of an element, which does not need to be unique as long as it is fairly distributed, it is possible to correctly determine which filter an element belongs to, thereby able to maintain the integrity of a given bloom filter with accurate additions and removals.
+There are several advantages to using a Bloom filter.
+A Bloom filter gives the application cheap, memory efficient set operations, with no actual data stored about the given element.
+Rather, Bloom filters allow the application to test, with some given error probability, the membership of an item.
+This leads to the conclusion that the majority of operations performed on Bloom filters are the queries of membership, rather than the addition and removal of elements.
+Thus, for a scaling, counting, Bloom filter, we can optimize for membership queries at the expense of additions and removals.
+This expense comes not in performance, but in the addition of more metadata concerning an element and its relation to the Bloom filter.
+With the addition of some sort of identification of an element, which does not need to be unique as long as it is fairly distributed, it is possible to correctly determine which filter an element belongs to, thereby able to maintain the integrity of a given Bloom filter with accurate additions and removals.

 ## Enter dablooms
-dablooms is one such implementation of a scaling, counting, bloom filter that takes additional metadata during additions and deletions in the form of a (generally) monotonically  increasing integer to classify elements (possibly a timestamp).
+dablooms is one such implementation of a scaling, counting, Bloom filter that takes additional metadata during additions and deletions in the form of a (generally) monotonically  increasing integer to classify elements (possibly a timestamp).
-This is used during additions/removals to easily determine the correct bloom filter for an element (each filter is assigned a range).
-Checking an item against the bloom filter, which is assumed to be the dominant activity, does not use the id (it works like a normal scaling bloom filter).
+This is used during additions/removals to easily determine the correct Bloom filter for an element (each filter is assigned a range).
+Checking an item against the Bloom filter, which is assumed to be the dominant activity, does not use the id (it works like a normal scaling Bloom filter).

 dablooms is designed to scale itself using these identifiers and the given capacity.
-When a bloom filter is at capacity, dablooms will create a new bloom filter which starts at the next id after the greatest id of the previous bloom filter.
-Given the fact that the identifiers monotonically increase, new elements will be added to the newest bloom filter.
+When a Bloom filter is at capacity, dablooms will create a new Bloom filter which starts at the next id after the greatest id of the previous Bloom filter.
+Given the fact that the identifiers monotonically increase, new elements will be added to the newest Bloom filter.
 Note, in theory and as implemented, nothing prevents one from adding an element to any "older" filter.
 You just run the increasing risk of the error probability growing beyond the bound as it becomes "overfilled".

-You can then remove any element from any bloom filter using the identifier to intelligently pick which bloom filter to remove from.
-Consequently, as you continue to remove elements from bloom filters that you are not continuing to add to, these bloom filters will become more accurate.
+You can then remove any element from any Bloom filter using the identifier to intelligently pick which Bloom filter to remove from.
+Consequently, as you continue to remove elements from Bloom filters that you are not continuing to add to, these Bloom filters will become more accurate.

-The "id" of an element does not need to be known to check the bloom filter, but does need to be known when the element is removed (and the same as when it was added).
+The "id" of an element does not need to be known to check the Bloom filter, but does need to be known when the element is removed (and the same as when it was added).
 This might be convenient if the item already has an appropriate id (almost always increasing for new items) associated with it.